 Whether you applied or received an unsolicited offer saying you're preapproved, there's still no guarantee you'll get approved—especially if factors like your income, collateral or credit history have recently changed.

-Mortgage and car loan preapprovals, however, are a contrast to preapproval for other types of credit and can involve a fairly complex application and review process.
+Mortgage and car loan preapprovals, however, are different from preapproval for other types of credit and can involve a fairly complex application and review process.
 You may need to submit tax returns, proof of income and bank statements and agree to a credit check.
 The mortgage or auto lender could take some time to review and verify these documents, and they may then offer you a loan preapproval letter that's good for several months.